-The knowledge that I would find Him in every day has brought peace and insight.
+The reminder of the certainty that I will find Him in every day has brought peace and insight.

-The List is also a reminder that many of the things I have to be thankful for, are not in my control.
-This has also been an epiphany as I have been so sure I had to do everything right in order to be blessed.
+The List is also a reminder that many of the things I have to be thankful for are not in my control.
+This epiphany helped me realize a lie I had lived with for quite awhile – that I had to do everything right in order to be blessed.

-After a while, when keeping the list became more habitual, I moved it to a journal, where I could record all of the evidence of goodness in my life before I went to sleep.
+After a while, when keeping the list became more habitual, I moved it to a journal, where I could record the evidence of goodness in my life before I went to sleep.

 But I’m thinking of bringing the pad back to the kitchen this new year – where the blessings that are “new every morning” greet me each day.